SolomonMacharia/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2. Collaboration is key | a function that multiplies two integers.
 3. The numbers speak for themselves |  a function that prints the numbers, from 0 to 9, followed by a new line.
  4. I believe in numbers and signs | a function that prints the numbers, from 0 to 9, followed by a new line.
+5. Numbers constitute the only universal language | a function that prints 10 times the numbers, from 0 to 14, followed by a new line.